markvl/www.vlent.nl/content/weblog/2014/ocsp-stapling.md

 revoked or not.
 For instance in Chrome the
 [online revocation check is disabled by default](https://www.imperialviolet.org/2012/02/05/crlsets.html).
 But that is a completely different side of this story.
-There's only so much humble web server can do.
+There's only so much a humble web server can do.